Visit Villa de Leyva and Explore a Stunning Cave Complex in the Andes, Colombia

-We start the tour by meeting at Bogotá bus station, from where we will take a bus to Villa de Leyva.
+We start the tour by meeting at a bus station in Bogotá, from where we will take a bus to Villa de Leyva.
 We should arrive about 5pm, giving you plenty of time to explore the beautiful town with it’s perfectly preserved colonial architecture.
 We will share a delicious dinner in the gorgeous market square.

 DAY 1 and NIGHT 2

 You will be collected from your hotel at 7:00am, after which we shall share breakfast.
 Around 8am, we will embark on a sightseeing tour to visit the Ammonite Monument, ‘The Fossil’ (for which Villa de Leyva is famous), the Archaeological Park, and the Infiernito (an archaeoastrological site of the Muisca people.
 Lunch will be at 12:30pm – 1:30pm.
 During the afternoon, we will practice torrenting at the spectacular Periquera waterfalls and speleology at the beautiful Feto Cave.
-In the late afternoon we will travel to Gachantivá, arriving in the early evening so that you can explore the town.
+In the late afternoon we will travel to another fabulous spot (surprise!), arriving in the early evening so that you can explore the town there.

 DAY 2 and NIGHT 3